 When does field placement begin?

 Field placement is a critical part of your counselor education.
-If you are in the Full-Time Standard Program, your field placement will begin in your first quarter and continue until graduation.
-If you are in the nine-quarter Part-Time Standard Program, your field training will start in your fourth quarter and continue through the end of the program.
-If you are in the 12-quarter Part-Time Standard Program, your field training will start in your seventh quarter and continue through the end of the program.
+If you are in the full-time Standard Program, your field placement will begin in your first quarter and continue until graduation.
+If you are in the nine-quarter part-time Standard Program, your field training will start in your fourth quarter and continue through the end of the program.
+If you are in the 12-quarter part-time Standard Program, your field training will start in your seventh quarter and continue through the end of the program.
 Students can expect to start seeing clients at their placement site between weeks one and eleven in the Practicum year.

 To learn more about Counseling@Northwestern, contact an admissions counselor at Phone Number: 1-844-684-6221 or firstname.lastname@example.org.